 Discover the Many Ways Widener Guides and Supports You

 As a social work student, the time and financial investment you've made to further your education demonstrates your continued commitment toward helping people and communities thrive.
-Widener is dedicated to your success and the field placement component of the program is no exception.
+Widener is dedicated to your success and the field experience component of the program is no exception.

 The Widener MSW field team understands that the demands of work, a personal life, and the requirements to fulfill an advanced degree are challenging.
 For this reason, we employ a collaborative approach in planning for your field education experience.
 This is evident in the one-on-one support and guidance offered by our field directors.
 These professionals are dedicated to your success and will help you navigate the field experience.